webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

 ### D) File deleted

-1. In case a file is deleted, the delete action is issued as a GraphQL request, which is then executed by the **(F) File download service**.
+1. For file deletions, the delete action is first issued as a GraphQL mutation, which is processed by the **(F) File download service**.

-2. The **(F) File download service** only deletes the original file, and in case of images, it doesn't delete the resized variants.
+2. The **(F) File download service** only deletes the original file from the S3 bucket, even if the file is an image, in which case multiple image sizes still might exist.

-3. Once the original file is deleted, an event happens that triggers the **(H) File delete service** which then cleans up the remaining variants.
+3. The deletion of the original file will emit an event, on which the **(H) "Manage files" Lambda function** will be invoked.
+In case the originally deleted file was an image, it will commence the deletion of the additional image sizes that might've been requested over the course of the file's existence.